Konawaena High School: Solar Challenge

-In 1990, a solar car team from Konawaena was the first high school team to complete the World Solar Challenge.
-The 1996 movie Race the Sun, starring Halle Berry, Casey Affleck and James Belushi was loosely based on this story.
+In 1990, the Konawaena solar car team was the first high school team to complete the World Solar Challenge, crossing the finish line just 15 minutes before the final gun.
+The 1996 movie Race the Sun, starring Halle Berry, Casey Affleck, and James Belushi was loosely based on this story.
 Bill Woerner, the real-life teacher who led the team, later founded the charter school West Hawaii Explorations Academy.

 In the media

 Konawaena was the setting for the 1998 independent film Beyond Paradise.